BombShellReaper/Palworld-Linux-Server/README.md

 - Basic knowledge of terminal commands
 - A user with sudo privileges

-**Disclaimer**
+> [!Caution]

-Directory structures may differ based on your specific setup.
+> Directory structures may differ based on your specific setup.

 # Step 1: Update and Upgrade Your System